CS2613-WI24-FR01B/exploration-activity-1-SarunWeerakul/Overview.md

 root.mainloop()
 ```
  __Output:__

 ![sample_image](sample_image.png)

 ### 4.Create Date
    Tkinter has been part of Python's standard library since the early versions of Python.
-It has been actively developed and maintained over the years.
+It has been actively developed and maintained over the years[3].

 ### 5.Why Tkinter?
    Tkinter is selected because it is a built-in library, making it readily available for